-If you’re not sure why you might get an alternate phone number, the benefits of having one, or how you’d go about setting up a second phone number, keep reading.
+If you’re not sure why you might get an alternate phone number, the benefits of having one, or how you’d go about setting up a second phone number online, keep reading.
 We’ll also be answering some common questions we get about OpenPhone.

 What is an alternate phone number?

-An alternate phone number is a number you can use for non-personal communication.
+An alternate phone number is a number you can use for business calling and texting.
 For example, if you use your personal phone number to connect with clients or coworkers, you could set up an alternate phone number dedicated solely to work.